OperationalBina/PipeRT2/README.md

         print(data["value"])
 ```

-Now we create new pipe contains a flow made by those two routines.
+Now we create new pipe that contains a flow made by those two routines.

 ```Python